positiondev/hworker-ses/README.md

 ## Usage

-The program is `example/Main.hs` is probably most of what you need to get started.
+The program in the `example` directory is probably most of what you need to get started.
 In particular, you create an `hworker` (you need to give it a name for the queue - this should be shared by any servers that should be accessing the same queue and sending the same messages, though if you are sharing the redis server with other applications, this should be distinct).
 The third argument is the per-second rate limit for this server, and the last argument is the address that the messages are sent from.

 Using what you get back, you can spawn workers and a monitor.
 Then you can queue as many messages as you want, and they will be sent out by